 To launch our new Science topic all about plants we went on a hunt to see how many different plants we could spot around the school grounds.
 We then named the different plants and looked at the different features of the plants.

-R.E.- What does Heaven look like?
+R.E .- What does Heaven look like?

-Erin said “I think the people in Heaven are stars and angels fly around the stars to check if they’re okay.
+Erin said, “I think the people in Heaven are stars and angels fly around the stars to check if they’re okay.
 I think it is very calm, peaceful and warm in Heaven.
 The sun shines on all of the stars.”

-Dylan said “I think that from the outside Heaven looks like a huge hotel.
+Dylan said, “I think that from the outside Heaven looks like a huge hotel.
 Inside there are lots of rooms and every time somebody dies a new room appears.”

-Leah said “I think Heaven has stars all around it and Jesus in front of it.
+Leah said, “I think Heaven has stars all around it and Jesus in front of it.
 I think that when people die they go to Heaven, meet Jesus and turn into crystals.
 It has the same weather as Florida.”

 We then drew and painted our own pictures to show what we think Heaven looks like.

-We were very excited for the decorating competition and worked eggstra hard to create our eggs.
+We were very excited about the egg decorating competition and worked eggstra hard to create our eggs.
 Do you recognise any of these characters?
 The judges loved all of our designs and with much deliberation finally narrowed it down to Marley (Superman) in 2nd place and Leah (sheep) in 1st place!

 In the afternoon we had our eggsiting egg rolling competition.
 Joel was our winner with his speedy minion egg!

-Now all we need is some sunshine!!
+Now all we need is some sunshine!

 We had an exciting visit from Mr Google and he took us all the way to Antarctica.
 We learnt all about Antarctica and saw some fascinating animals.
 It really felt like we were there!
-Did you know that gentoo penguins swim really fast because of their long tails?
+Did you know that Gentoo Penguins swim really fast because of their long tails?